koalacoding/e_commerce/README.md

   or the products list.
 * Core's content is now also emptied when showing a product's details.
 * Admins can now delete a product.
+* When an admin deletes a product, if an user had the product in his basket, the number of items in his basket is now updated.

 ## To do.
 * Allow admins to modify a product.
-* To fix : when an admin deletes a product, if an user had the product in his basket, the number of items in his basket is not updated.